-The CGH Group predicts the negative impact on revenues from the distribution of gas of approximately CZK 127 million for year 2021, mainly due to lower expected gas consumption in the business customers segment.
+The CGH Group predicts the negative impact on revenues from the distribution of gas of approximately CZK 75 million for year 2021, mainly due to lower expected gas consumption in the business customers segment.
 The CGH Group does not consider these amounts very significant when comparing with the overall revenue and cash from operating activities.
-The decrease in revenues will be compensated by the K-Factor in 2022 and 2023 by ensuring that allowed revenues are paid to the CGH Group.
-Although, the CGH Group recorded lower consumption of gas used for heating in 2020, COVID-19 impact on distribution margin has been minor and has been partly compensated by the positive impact from lower temperatures in 2020 so far resulting in higher heating consumption in early 2020.
+The decrease in revenues will be compensated by the K-Factor in 2023 and 2024 by ensuring that allowed revenues are paid to the CGH Group.
+The negative impact of the COVID-19 outbreak on the consumption of gas used for heating in 2021 has been partly compensated by the positive impact from lower temperatures in 2021 and higher natural gas-based power production in power plants connected to our network.